intb78/Final-javascript/README.md

 # CAMel Tools Presentation

 **Introduction**

 This project relies on HTML and JavaScript designed for a CAMel Tools presentation.
 The website includes sections for About, Home, and Youtube, along with a navigation bar.
 Users can navigate through the sections, view a slideshow, and log in to the website.

+**JavaScript features used:**

+- Regex: The regular expressions used in this code are the same as those used in the partial exam.

+- Event Handling:
+  - onclick
+  - keyCode 13

+- Data Storage:
+  - sessionStorage.setItem
+  - sessionStorage.getItem

+- Conditional Statements and Loops:
+  - if statements
+  - for loops

+- DOM Manipulation:
+  - getElementById
+  - getElementByClass

+- Styling Manipulation:
+  - .style

+- Timed Execution:
+  - setInterval

+- User Interface Interaction:
+  - showSlides
+  - plusSlides
+  - currentSlide

+- Section Display Control:
+  - showSection

+- Login Functionality:
+  - checkLoginStatus
+  - login
+  - showLoginModal
+  - closeLoginModal

+- Custom Alert:
+  - showCustomAlert
+  - closeCustomAlert

 **Features:**